moverlin/moverlin.github.io/index.md

 # Matthew R. Overlin's homepage
 ---
 Hello and welcome to my personal web page!
 I am an electrical engineer, specifically in the area of power systems, who is interested in research and development (R&D) work.
 On this page, you will find a list of relevant publications, a gallery of hardware projects, my CV/resume.
-Please reach out via email (moverlin@gmail.com) if you would like to learn more.
+Please reach out via email (moverlin@gmail.com) if you would like to talk more!

 ## Education
 ---